Did you click to read this post because I’m in my underwear?

 Those are some of the misconceptions people have about ostomies.
 People want to look away and act like they don’t exist, which makes a person who has an ostomy feel like they’re less of a person just because they needed this life-saving surgery.

-My ostomy was only temporary, so I no longer have it; I currently live with a J-pouch.
+My ostomy was only temporary, so I no longer have it.
+I currently live with a j-pouch.
 I did adjust to managing the ostomy pretty quickly, but I never did learn to accept it.
 It breaks my heart knowing others might feel as bad about themselves as I did when I had my ostomy.
 I bet if we lived in a world where ostomies didn’t come with such a negative stigma, fewer people would feel that way.

 My name is Sara, and I’m not less of a person because I have Crohn’s disease.
 I’m not ugly now, and I wasn’t ugly when I had my ostomy.
 Every single thing about me now is exactly the same as it was back then except where my body empties its waste.

-I have many friends who have Crohn’s disease or ulcerative colitis who have ostomies and do great work to raise awareness.
-They have to take pictures in their underwear, flexing their muscles under bright lights or doing amazing things to get people to look and then read what they have to say.
-Taking those pictures is a way of showing others with ostomies that they can still feel good about themselves and live a full life, but in another way it’s clickbait to try and get people to actually read and understand.
+I have many friends who have Crohn’s disease or ulcerative colitis that have ostomies and do great work to raise awareness.
+They have to take pictures in their underwear, flexing their muscles under bright lights, or doing amazing things to get people to look and then read what they have to say.
+Taking those pictures is a way of showing others with ostomies that they can still feel good about themselves and live a full life, but in another way, it’s clickbait to try and get people to actually read and understand.
 The only time positive media about ostomies goes viral is when someone posts a picture like that.